limistah/react-here-map/README.md

 Since the creation of this library, many features have been added.
 At this point in time the following features are present and usable:

 ```
-1. Display an (interactive) map in your webapp
+1. Display a (interactive) map in your webapp
 2. Add (custom styled) markers, lines, circles, etc. to the map
 3. Calculate and show routes between different coordinates
 4. Calculate and show isochrone views by duration, distance or fuel consumption